Skip to main content

 Çay (Turkish Tea)

-Strong black tea, brewed in a double teapot and served in small, tulip-shaped glasses.
-A ubiquitous beverage enjoyed throughout the day.
+Strong black tea brewed in a stacked double teapot and served in small, tulip-shaped glasses.
+People drink it all day long.

 teaHot